zowe/docs-site/docs/user-guide/cli-install-cli-next.md

 ## Install Zowe CLI from npm

+**Note:** This method does not install the zowex native executable required to run [Zowe daemon mode](cli-using-daemon-mode.md).
+To install the zowex native executable, see [Install Zowe CLI from a download](#install-zowe-cli-from-a-download).

 **Follow these steps:**

 1. To install or update the core CLI, open a command-line window: